MANGROVES ARE VITAL

 Avicennia germinans

-They are found immediately inland from red mangroves.
-Characterized by circular propagules and exposed roots, which burrow underground and send up pneumatophores that often stick out above the water like snorkels.
+Growing inland from red mangroves, Black Mangrove is characterized by circular propagules and exposed roots, which burrow underground and send up pneumatophores that often stick out above the water like snorkels.

 White Mangrove